 You have been diagnosed with lung cancer.
 Maybe you smoked, but did you ever consider that your lung cancer could have been caused by something else?
-The culprit could be asbestos, a deadly mineral that was once widely used in dozens of industries for most of the 20th century.
+The culprit could be asbestos, a carcinogen that was once widely used in dozens of industries for most of the 20th century.

-When asbestos was first introduced to the commercial market, it was celebrated for its resistance to fire, water, sound, and electricity.
-However, by the 1970s, asbestos was suspected of causing serious diseases like cancer.
+When asbestos was first introduced to the commercial market, it was celebrated for its resistance to fire, water, and electricity.
+However, by the 1970s, asbestos was suspected of causing serious lung diseases and cancers.

 Workers at the time did not realize that asbestos was dangerous.
-However, the companies who employed the workers actually knew this for years.
+However, the companies that used asbestos in their products actually knew about the risks for years.
 They covered up the facts to keep making money.

 Asbestos lung cancer is not your fault.
 You should not be denied treatment for something you could not prepare for in the first place.
-Companies who profited off of your illness should be held accountable for the damage they have done.
+Companies who profited from your illness should be held accountable for the damage they have done.

 This is why seeking aid through an asbestos law firm like Sokolove Law can be very helpful.
-Asbestos lung cancer treatments can be extremely expensive, but by taking legal action against asbestos companies they can be within reach.
+Asbestos-related lung cancer treatments can be extremely expensive, but by taking legal action against asbestos-related companies, they can be within reach.